Saturday, May 28, 2022

 Transmitting

-• All traffic must be authorized by NCS.
+• All traffic must be authorized by Net Control.

-• If another station calls you direct, do not answer without permission of NCS.
+• If another station calls you direct, do not answer without permission of Net Control.

 GMRS & amateur radio frequencies